 Despite missing the opening two races of the season, Vettel still scored more than double the points of his teammate Lance Stroll by the end of the year.
-After announcing his retirement from F1 ahead of the summer break, it would have been understandable if the four-time world champion lost interest but instead he pulled out some of his best performances for years in the second half of the season, with a memorable performance at Suzuka on the way to scoring 17 points in the final six races.
+After announcing his retirement from F1 ahead of the summer break it would have been understandable if the four-time world champion lost interest, but instead he pulled out some of his best performances for years in the second half of the season, with a memorable drive at Suzuka on the way to scoring 17 points in the final six races.

 Over the course of the 20 races he took part in, he scored points in half, which is an impressive feat in a car that could never really be considered among the top five on the grid.
 He also held a 0.236s average qualifying advantage over his younger teammate and appeared to have the edge over Stroll in every respect over the course of the year.
 It's fair to say that after 16 seasons in F1, Vettel went out on a high.

 It's easy to overlook Ocon's season, but the 26-year-old managed to outscore his more experienced teammate Fernando Alonso over 22 races.
 He may have had better reliability than Alonso but it's not as if his car ran perfectly throughout, with car issues bringing an end to his races in Imola, Silverstone and Singapore.
 The only other two races at which he failed to score points were in Monaco, when he finished ninth but received a questionable penalty for a clash with Hamilton, and Austin, where he finished 11th after starting from the pit lane due to an engine penalty and component changes.
 Counting against him was Alonso's 0.228s average advantage in qualifying, but a two-time champion is a high bar by which to measure performance.

 Championship position: 10th